jpmckinney/fastcsv/README.md

 end
 ```

-FastCSV can be used as a drop-in replacement for [CSV](http://ruby-doc.org/stdlib-2.1.1/libdoc/csv/rdoc/CSV.html) (simply replace `CSV` with `FastCSV`) with a few important caveats:
+FastCSV can be used as a drop-in replacement for [CSV](http://ruby-doc.org/stdlib-2.1.1/libdoc/csv/rdoc/CSV.html) (replace `CSV` with `FastCSV`) except:

 * The `:quote_char` (`"`), `:col_sep` (`,`) and `:row_sep` (`:auto`) options are ignored. [#2](https://github.com/opennorth/fastcsv/issues/2)
 * If FastCSV raises an error, you can't continue reading. [#3](https://github.com/opennorth/fastcsv/issues/3) Its error messages don't perfectly match those of CSV, and it doesn't raise an error if row separators are inconsistent. [#6](https://github.com/opennorth/fastcsv/issues/6)

+A few minor caveats:

 * Use `FastCSV.parse_line(string, options)` instead of `string.parse_csv(options)`.
-* If you were passing CSV an IO object on which you had wrapped `#gets` (for example, as described in [this article](http://graysoftinc.com/rubies-in-the-rough/decorators-verses-the-mix-in), `#gets` will not be called.
+* If you were passing CSV an IO object on which you had wrapped `#gets` (for example, as described in [this article](http://graysoftinc.com/rubies-in-the-rough/decorators-verses-the-mix-in)), `#gets` will not be called.
 * The `:field_size_limit` option is ignored.
-(If you need to prevent DoS attacks – the [ostensible reason](http://ruby-doc.org/stdlib-2.1.1/libdoc/csv/rdoc/CSV.html#new-method) for this option – limit the size of the input, not the size of quoted fields.)
+If you need to prevent DoS attacks – the [ostensible reason](http://ruby-doc.org/stdlib-2.1.1/libdoc/csv/rdoc/CSV.html#new-method) for this option – limit the size of the input, not the size of quoted fields.
 * FastCSV doesn't support UTF-16 or UTF-32.
 See [UTF-8 Everywhere](http://utf8everywhere.org/).

 ## Development